 GFOA recommends that jurisdictions establish policies and processes for capital project monitoring and reporting.
 GFOA advises officials to:

-1. Identify and incorporate legal and fiduciary requirements into capital monitoring and reporting.
-Because finance officials are typically entrusted with ensuring that capital project activity is consistent with applicable laws and organizational rules and procedures, initial efforts should focus on understanding requirements related to:
+1. Identify and incorporate legal and fiduciary requirements into capital monitoring and reporting processes.
+Because finance officials are typically involved with ensuring that capital project activity is consistent with applicable laws and organizational rules and procedures, initial efforts should focus on understanding requirements that relate to:

-- Auditing and financial reporting consistent with generally accepted accounting principles and jurisdictional accounting and grant requirements.
+- Auditing and financial reporting needs consistent with generally accepted accounting principles and jurisdictional accounting requirements.

-- State and local laws, including such areas as debt capacity limits, voter authorization, as well as public bidding and reporting requirements.
+- State and local laws, including such areas as debt capacity limits, voter authorization, capital budgeting requirements, as well as public bidding and reporting requirements.

-- The relationship between each project and the jurisdictions planning processes, including specific plans and master plans.
+- The relationship between each project and the jurisdiction’s planning processes, including specific initiative plans, local master plans, and any regional or state plans that may impact any planned projects.

-2. Identify external and internal stakeholder information needs.
-Finance officials may be called upon to compile cost and performance data for diverse stakeholders.
+2. Identify relevant data for external and internal stakeholder information needs.
+Finance officials may also be called upon to compile cost and performance data for diverse stakeholders.
 With this in mind, financial officials responsible for capital monitoring and reporting should:

-- Identify key audiences involved in capital projects, for example, project engineers, contractors, finance and budget staff, executive management, elected officials, and constituents.
+- Identify key stakeholders involved in capital projects, for example, project oversight staff, project engineers, contractors, finance and budget staff, executive management, bondholders, rating agencies, grantors, elected officials, and constituents.

 - Identify the business needs of key participants, including timing status, cost activity, and project scope.

-- Establish project performance measures based on stakeholder needs and legal and fiduciary requirements.
+- Establish project milestones, performance measures and reporting criteria based on stakeholder needs and legal and fiduciary requirements.

 3. Plan and design systems to collect, store, and analyze project data and to report results.
 Often, more than one system or technological solution is required to properly address all informational requirements.
-To simplify this process, responsible officials should:
+To assist in this process, responsible officials should:

 - Confirmation that a project plan exists that identifies all required resources and milestone work products and assurance that the project plan is being followed.